 To recruit new criminals into the network, we use a preferential attachment mechanism, a schematic of which is shown in Fig. 1.
 Criminal nodes are added to the network at a constant rate, each forming a link to a more senior member.
-We assume the entire network structure to be initially hidden to law enforcement except for the visible "street-level" criminals at the end of the network that don't have any further underlings.
-These street criminals are the ones that are directly involved in thefts, burglaries or drug dealings while more nested members of the hierarchy are assumed to act more like masterminds: the higher up a criminal is in the network, the less likely he or she is to overtly engage in criminal enterprises.
-As a consequence, any police intervention must begin from street criminals and later progress to other linked nodes, higher up in the hierarchy, so that the network structure becomes gradually visible to law enforcement only in a node by node fashion.
+Here, we assume that there is a large pool of potential new members the criminal network can recruit from, as documented for Central and South American drug cartels [19-21,39-41].
+We assume the entire network structure to be initially hidden to law enforcement except for the visible "street-level" criminals at the end of the network that do not have any further underlings.
+These street criminals are the ones that are the most directly involved in drug dealings while more nested members of the hierarchy are assumed to act more like masterminds: the higher up a criminal is in the network, the less likely he or she is to overtly engage in criminal enterprises, effectively shielding themselves from criminal implications [18,41].
+We thus assume that police intervention must begin from street criminals, later progressing to higher nodes, so that the network structure becomes visible to law enforcement gradually, in a node by node fashion.